tknight0000/connect/README.md

 ## Dev
 -	`npm run dev` to watch for code changes and live-reload browser if changed
+-	`npm run test-dev` to watch for code changes and re-run unit tests if changed

 ## Prod
 -	`npm run prod` to generate the compressed `connect.html`